RiledUpCrow/Flier/docs/Effects.md

 # Effects

 Effects are non-game-changing actions which can happen during the game.
 Non-game-changing means they don't actually alter you as a player - effects don't restore wings, don't drain fuel and don't attack other players.
 Instead they can play a sound, display a title or launch a firework.
 Effects are assigned to specific events - this way you can control when they fire.
-There are multiple types of both events and effects and you can combine them with only one rule: non-player event can't fire a player effect (example of non-player event is when the game starts and example of player effect is sending a title to a single player).
+There are multiple types of both events and effects and you can combine them with only one rule: non-player events can't fire player effects (example of non-player event is when the game starts and example of player effect is sending a title to a single player - these two are incompatible because starting of a game isn't tied to any player and we need a player to send him a title.)

 Effects are defined in _effects.yml_ file and you attach them to games in the `games` section of _games.yml_ file.
 Each effect has an effect type (available types are described below) and an event type (also below).
-You can also add so called "matchers", which can further narrow down which event exactly should fire an effect (for example you want to play a sound only if player shoots a weapon - matcher would match `use` events for "weapon" `usage`).
+You can also add so called "matchers", which can further narrow down which event exactly should fire an effect (for example you want to play a sound only if player shoots a weapon - matcher would match `use` events for `weapon` _usage_).

 ```
 effect_name: